cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 Below you will find instructions for using both of these utilities with the Cryptowerk Horizon API.
 To begin open a command line terminal.

 ## Install Jq
-jq is a lightweight and flexible command-line JSON processor.
+Jq is a lightweight and flexible command-line JSON processor.
 This will make reading the output of the API calls a bit easier. https://stedolan.github.io/jq/download/
-- OS X users  [Homebrew](http://brew.sh/)  to install jq with  `brew install jq`
+- OS X users  [Homebrew](http://brew.sh/)  to install jq with  `brew install jq`.
 -   Windows users  [Chocolatey NuGet](https://chocolatey.org/)  to install jq 1.5 with  `chocolatey install jq`.

 ## Environment Variables
 Enter each of these commands into the terminal to setup your cURL environment to more easily access the API from the command line:

 1. Pick a directory that you have read and write access to.
-2. Use your API Key and apiCred (the keys below will not work)
+2. Use your API Key and apiCred (the keys below are example keys and will not work for you).

 From Terminal enter each of these commands using the directory that you have created and hit enter.